Misterio77/nix-colors/README.md

 If you change `nix-colors.colorscheme` for anything else (say, `nix-colors.colorSchemes.nord`), both qutebrowser and kitty will match the new scheme!
 Awesome!

-### Tips and tricks
+## Tips and tricks

-#### Custom scheme
+### Custom scheme
-Okay, we have 200+ themes, but maybe you want to hardcode your own (or somehow dynamically generate it), no problem!
+Okay, we have 200+ themes, but maybe you want to hardcode your own, no problem!
 You can just specify it directly:
 ```nix
 {
   nix-colors.colorscheme = {